 The major problem is the starvation or indefinite blocking.
 It may so happen that in stream of processes, the system keeps executing the high priority processes and the low priority processes never get executed.

-The difference between Priority Scheduling and Round-Robin (RR) scheduling algorithm are as follows:
+The difference between Longest job first (LJF) and Priority Scheduling algorithm are as follows:

 Attention reader!
 Don’t stop learning now.
 Get hold of all the important CS Theory concepts for SDE interviews with the CS Theory Course at a student-friendly price and become industry ready.

 - Difference between First Come First Served (FCFS) and Longest Job First (LJF) CPU scheduling algorithms

 - Difference between Longest Job First (LJF) and Round Robin (RR) scheduling algorithms